“The privilege of a lifetime is to become who you truly are.”

 1. Cultivate kindness and love towards self

 Kindness and care for self is the key to unlocking the true nature within.
-Holding oneself in high regard, meeting our pain and struggles with compassion, or simply giving ourselves positive thoughts or words of affirmation.
+Holding oneself in high regard and meeting our pain and struggles with compassion.
+Or simply giving ourselves positive thoughts or words of affirmation.
 Our ability to be kind and considerate to ourselves is key if we are going to dig and uncover our authentic self.
 Sifting through layers of gunk requires a delicate touch.
-Love for self helps armor ourselves with the ability to persevere, not beat ourselves up further.
+Love for self helps provide armor and resilience, not beat ourselves up further.
 To read more about self-love, check out this post here.

 2. Be willing to accept your limitations